mnovovil/-Roe-v.-Wade-Reddit-Graph-Analytics/README.md

 # Roe v.
-Wade Reddit Graph Analytics
+Wade Reddit Graph Analytics - Summer Institute in Computational Social Science https://sicss.io/2022/rochester/ (2 weeks)
 Analysis of Meta-Communities Surrounding “Roe v.
-Wade” on Reddit: Graph Analytics - Summer Institute in Computational Social Science (2 weeks) https://sicss.io/2022/rochester/.
+Wade” on Reddit: Graph Analytics.

 The researchers scrapped data from Reddit and analyzed the surrounding communities around Roe v Wade based on the following social concepts:
 1. Homophily: Love of the same